-Max Crummit temp at OOCEA not to go permanent PERSONNEL
+Max Crumit temp at OOCEA not to go permanent PERSONNEL

-Max Crummit the temporary CEO at Orlando's toll authority (OOCEA) Orange County will go back to the private sector in the fall, local reports say.
+Max Crumit the temporary CEO at Orlando's toll authority (OOCEA) Orange County will go back to the private sector in the fall, local reports say.

 Expressway authority chairman Walter Ketcham and other board members tried to induce him to stay offering him a raise from his $180k to $230k.